-- Enterocutaneous fistulas cause leakage of intestinal contents through an opening in the skin.
+- Enterocutaneous fistulas cause intestinal contents to leak through an opening in the skin.

 Tests and Exams

-- Barium swallow (to identify a gastrointestinal fistula)
+- Barium swallow to look for a gastrointestinal fistula

-- Barium enema (to identify a fistula involving the colon)
+- Barium enema to look for a fistula involving the colon

-- CT scan of the abdomen (to identify fistulas between loops of the intestines or an area of infection, called an abscess, associated with the fistula)
+- CT scan of the abdomen to look for fistulas between loops of the intestines or areas of infection

-- Fistulogram (involves injecting contrast dye into the opening of the skin of an enterocutaneous fistula and then taking x-rays)
+- Fistulogram, in which contrast dye is injected into the opening of the skin of an enterocutaneous fistula and x-rays are taken

 Treatment of Gastrointestinal fistula

 Fistulas may result in malnutrition and dehydration, depending on their location in the intestine.
-They may also be a source of skin problems and infection.
+They may also cause skin problems and infection.

 When to Contact a Health Professional